 Alternative 3

 Move into a straight-arm plank position, maintaining good alignment with your head, shoulder, hips, and toes.
 Contract your core, then push your hands back to lower your knees to the floor.
+Relax and return to the starting position.
 Repeat the movement for as long as you need.
-Relax and return to the starting position.

 4. Kneeling

-Begin in an upright kneeling position, maintaining good alignment.
-This is a very nice thing to do because it provides compression to the front of the knee cap, which assists your cartilage in getting nutrition.
-Some may have difficulty being in a kneeling position with their seat resting completely on their heels.
+Kneeling is a lovely thing to do because it provides compression to the front of the knee cap, which assists your cartilage in getting nutrition.